A thorough permitting process to protect the community and the environment

 The Federal Energy Regulatory Commission (FERC) is the federal agency charged with determining whether proposed interstate natural gas transmission projects are in the public convenience and necessity.
 As the lead federal agency for the project, the FERC will conduct a comprehensive environmental analysis of the project in compliance with the requirements of the National Environmental Policy Act (NEPA) and the FERC regulations implementing NEPA.

 The project initiated the FERC pre-filing review process in April 2019.
 This process provides all stakeholders (including federal, state and local agencies, landowners, and other interested individuals or groups) the opportunity for early cooperation and involvement in evaluating a project before a formal application is filed with the FERC.
 This process is also intended to provide a mechanism for identifying and resolving stakeholder concerns prior to submittal of the FERC application.
-Additional information regarding the FERC pre-filing review and approval process can be found here.
+FERC has designated Docket No. PF19-3 as a repository for project-related documents.
+You may access Gulf Run Pipeline Project filings and FERC issuances/notices by clicking here, entering the project docket number and clicking “submit.”
+Visit the FERC website for additional information regarding the FERC pre-filing review and approval process.

 A number of other federal, state and local regulatory agencies also have approval authority or consultation responsibilities for portions of the Gulf Run Pipeline project.
 Many of those agencies are expected to participate in the Pre-Filing review process or issue permit authorizations for the project, including: